davusw/capss-aggregation/README.md

-# CAPSS - Libiop Wrapper
+# Aggregation of CAPSS Signatures

 The wrapper aims to prove knowledge of a Rank-1 constraint system (R1CS) encoding in some files using the Aurora SNARK.
 The R1CS files are:
   * `r1cs-field.txt` that contains the information about the R1CS field;